doc-ai/react-native-tensorio/README.md

 $ npm install react-native-tensorio --save
 ```

-Anbd link the package to your project:
+And link the package to your project:

 ```bash
 $ react-native link react-native-tensorio